MarycieloParionaBernaola/LIM013-fe-md-links/README.md

 ![enter-path-erros-md-links](https://github.com/MarycieloParionaBernaola/Markdown-Links-Validator/blob/master/img/enter-path-errors-md-links.png)

-Then wil be appear the following options:
+If you entered a valid path, the following options will appear:

 ![options-md-links](https://github.com/MarycieloParionaBernaola/Markdown-Links-Validator/blob/master/img/options-md-links.png)

-Select one of those and the result will appear
+Select one of those and then the result will be displayed:

 ![options-md-links](https://github.com/MarycieloParionaBernaola/Markdown-Links-Validator/blob/master/img/list-i-md-links.png)